EvansSchoolPolicyAnalysisAndResearch/LSMS-Agricultural-Indicators-Code/Uganda UNPS/Uganda UNPS Wave 2/readme.md

 ### Food Security
 * Food security by household
 ### Food Provision
-* Not able to follow this section because the raw data doesn't have months of food insecurity.
-Instrad this is a measure of total number of households with people who reported being food insecure in the past 12 months.
+* This is is a measure of total number of households with people who reported being food insecure in the past 12 months.
 ### Household Assets
 * Reported value of assets owned (see questionnaire household section 5 for types of assets)
 ### Distance to Agro Dealers